 As you monitor employee performance you can set up a reward system or incentive program.
 It's important to be consistent, fair and inclusive when you do this.
 Make sure all team members have an equal opportunity to receive a reward.
 You can also make sure the rewards are suitable for everyone.
 One way to create a fair reward program is with a numbered system.
 Here is an example:

-7 – Consistently performs to a distinguished level
+7 – Consistently performs at an outstanding level

-6 – Almost always performs to a distinguished level
+6 – Almost always performs at an outstanding level

-5 – Performs to a distinguished level 50% of the time
+5 – Performs to an outstanding level 50% of the time

 4 – Consistently performs at a satisfactory level